 Top Tip 1: If you change your name by deed poll prior to marriage, you can request that your wedding celebrant prepares your marriage certificate in your new name so that you may sign it on the day.
 This would also be the ideal time to let your wedding guests know what you will be called from this day forth.

 Top Tip 2: For couples who are planning a combined name change, having one party change their name accordingly before the marriage and signing the certificate as in tip 1 above will also save the time and cost of initiating a second deed poll.
 The other spouse can then assume their new name after the marriage.

 Top Tip 3: Get copies!
 Always request several official (original) copies (N.B., we recommend between three and five) of your marriage certificate or deed poll.
 This will allow you to notify multiple companies simultaneously.

 How can NameSwitch help with Deed Poll?

 Obtaining your deed poll is just the beginning of the process.
 Next, you will need to notify approximately eighteen different government bodies and companies of your new name.
 We appreciate that this can seem a trifle overwhelming, but luckily, NameSwitch can help make the whole process as painless and efficient as possible.
-We’ll supply you 4 x high quality original deed polls and all of the letters, forms, and personalised instructions that you’ll need to inform a vast array of UK-based companies and government bodies of your name change.
-All securely delivered to your home via Royal Mail first class tracked service find out more.
+With our Deed Poll Premium Print Package we’ll supply you with 4 x high quality original deed polls and all the letters, forms, and personalised instructions you’ll need to inform a vast array of UK-based companies and government bodies of your name change.
+All securely delivered to your home via Royal Mail first class tracked service.
+Find out more.